Skip to main content

 Copy Strategies

-Target Host Environment Prerequisite (From Deploy 25.3+)
+Target Host Environment Prerequisite (Deploy 25.3+)

-• Linux: Ensure both tar and unzip are installed.
+• Linux: Install tar and unzip.

 OneByOne